SitongZZ/sitongzz.github.io/_posts/2025-01-03-The Pymraid Principle Notes.md

 This is to find the corresponding factor, action, or task of the problem, mainly used in financial structure, task sructure, and action structure.

-The finnacial structure is set to quickly define where the problem factor is and provide the solution.
+The finacial structure is set to quickly define where the problem factor is and provide the solution.

 ![defineingtheproblem](/assets/images/投资回报.png)